cesarnml/vim-notes/my-notes.md

 - `@@` - executes the contents of the last executed macro
 - macros can be executed `serial` or in `parallel`

-#### Tip 66 - Normalze, Strike, Abort
+#### Tip 66 - Normalize, Strike, Abort

-- _The golden rule is this: when recording a macro, ensure that every command is repetable._
+- _The golden rule is this: when recording a macro, ensure that every command is repeatable._
 - `w, b, e, ge` - are more reliable movements when recording a macro

 #### Tip 67 - Play Back with a Count